 Franklin, I., 2009.
 Folkways and airwaves: oral history, community and vernacular radio.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: